-After notification to and coordination with the ICE supervisor, the alien whom participating LEA personnel have determined to be removable will be arrested on behalf of ICE by participating LEA personnel and be transported by the LEA on the same day to the relevant ICE detention office or facility.
+After notification to and coordination with the ICE supervisor the alien who participating LEA personnel have determined to be a removable alien, the alien will be arrested on behalf of ICE by participating LEA personnel and be transported by the LEA on the same day to the relevant ICE detention office or facility.

-NOMINATION OF PERSONNEL VII.
+VII.
+NOMINATION OF PERSONNEL